About This Course

 Deadlines

-Late assignments will not be accepted.
-Assignments will be accepted via e-mail only when requested by the instructor.
+Late assignments are not accepted.
+Assignments are not accepted via e-mail unless requested by the instructor.
 If an illness or a personal emergency prevents you from completing an assignment on time, advance notice and written documentation are required.

 Academic Dishonesty

 Academic dishonesty of any kind is not tolerated in this course.
-It will be reported to Student Judicial Affairs, and it will result in an E for the course.
+It will be reported to Student Judicial Affairs, and it will result in a failing grade for the course.
 The university's Academic Honesty Guidelines provide additional details, which you are expected to understand completely.

 Students with Disabilities

 Reasonable accommodations will be made for any students with disabilities.
 If you have a disability, the Dean of Students Office will give you official documentation, which you will give to your instructor.
-More information is on the Disability Resources page from the Dean of Students Office.
+More information is on the Disability Resource Center page from the Dean of Students Office.